-13.2.2 Recommended Lambs should not be transported around the farm or off the farm until they are at least six weeks old.

-13.2.3 In an emergency a lamb that cannot be reared on the approved farm may be transported to be reared off-farm at less than one week old as long as they have already been provided with colostrum.

-13.2.5 Lambs must be fit to travel.
+- 13.2.1 Calves must not be transported around the farm or off the farm until they are at least one week old. - 13.2.2 Recommended Calves should not be transported around the farm or off the farm until they are at least six weeks old. - 13.2.3 In an emergency a calf that cannot be reared on the approved farm may be transported to be reared off-farm at less than one week old as long as they have already been provided with colostrum. - 13.2.4 Not allocated. - 13.2.5 Calves must be fit to travel.